khuyentran1401/machine-learning-articles/README.md

 ## About

 A repository for organizing different topics of machine learning articles in the form of Github's Issues.
-This repository is inspired by [this Github repository](https://github.com/yutarochan/arXivTimes) on summarizing machine learning papers
+This idea is inspired by [this arXivTimes repository](https://github.com/yutarochan/arXivTimes) on summarizing machine learning papers

 ## Motivation